Build a Journaling Habit That Actually Sticks

 Not "what should I change," not "how could I have done better" — just: what did I notice?
 This removes the evaluative pressure that makes reflection feel like a performance review and lets you see your week with something closer to curiosity than judgment.

-Over weeks, this practice becomes genuinely revealing.
-You begin to see correlations you would never have caught day-to-day: the relationship between sleep and mood, between certain activities and energy levels, between social time and your sense of wellbeing.
+Over weeks, this practice can reveal things.
+You may notice possible relationships you would not have caught day to day: sleep and mood, certain activities and energy, or social time and your sense of wellbeing.
+These personal patterns are prompts for reflection, not proof that one factor caused another.

 Monthly: Thirty minutes, the bigger picture